qmk/qmk_firmware/docs/serial_driver.md

 +-------+                 +-------+
 ```

 One GPIO pin is needed for the bitbang driver, as only one wire is used for receiving and transmitting data.
 This pin is referred to as the `SOFT_SERIAL_PIN` (SSP) in the configuration.
-A simple TRS or USB cable provides enough conductors for this driver to function.
+A TRS or USB cable provides enough conductors for this driver to function.

 ### Setup